-Related costs and financial statement amounts for the three-month period ending 31 March 2022 were USD 170 thousand (USD 30 thousand for the same period in 2021).
+Related costs and financial statement amounts for the three-month period ending 30 June 2022 were USD 257 thousand (USD 188 thousand for the same period in 2021) and for the six-month period ending 30 June 2022 were USD 426 thousand (USD 218 thousand for the same period in 2021).

-On 4 March 2022, PSI obtained a USD 25.0 million standby letter of credit from a bank.
+On 4 March 2022, PSI obtained a USD 25.0 million standby letter of credit from a bank to fulfill its contractual obligation under the SRIV contract.
 The standby letter of credit is secured by a first priority lien in the shares and material assets of PSI, subject to certain exclusions, has normal and customary fees, and accrues interest quarterly in arrears at 4.0% per annum.
-Aker Capital AS holds 50% of the commitment.
-As of 31 March 2022, Philly Shipyard has paid upfront fees of USD 250 thousand to Aker Capital AS.
+Aker Capital AS holds 50.0% of the commitment.
+As of 30 June 2022, Philly Shipyard has paid fees of USD 289 thousand to Aker Capital AS pursuant to this arrangement.